Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Experiments

 \section{Experiments}

 We assess our model’s performance on novel view synthesis and single-image to 3D reconstruction tasks.
-We introduce the datasets, implementation details and metrics from Sec.\ref{subsec:Datasets} to Sec.\ref{subsec:metrics}.
-And show qualitative results, quantitative results, and ablation studies from Sec.\ref{subsec:qualitative} to Sec.\ref{subsec:ablation}
+We introduce the datasets, implementation details, and metrics from Sec.\ref{subsec:Datasets} to Sec.\ref{subsec:metrics}.
+And show qualitative results, quantitative results on Sec.\ref{subsec:qualitative}.
+Ablation studies are introduced in supplementary materials.